 The Counseling Center assists students in exploring career options and determining career direction.
-Counselors help students identify information they need about themselves, college majors, and occupational opportunities.
-They assist students in evaluating and interpreting information about their interests, values, skills, and needs in relation to career and life goals.
-The counseling process may involve the use of testing and/or SIGI-Plus (System of Computerized Guidance and Information).
+For many students, making decisions about majors or career directions is complex.
+One may have to deal with such factors as family pressures, issues of adequacy, motivation, uncertainty concerning aptitudes or interests, or generalized problems in decision making before arriving at informed choices of majors or career directions.
+If such factors are present, you may want to use the services of the Counseling Center.
+The counseling process may involve the use of testing and/or SIGI-Plus (System of Interactive Guidance and Information).
 Counselors also assist in utilizing University resources for planning and taking action.
-Counseling Center services are available weekdays 8 a.m. to noon and 1 to 5 p.m. in the following locations:
+Counselors are available weekdays, 8 a.m. to noon and 1 to 5 p.m. in the following locations:

 207 Student Services 355-8270

+224 Brody Hall (also called MECCA, the

+Multi-Ethnic Counseling Center Alliance) 353-5305

 334 Olin Health Center 355-2310

-224 Brody (also MECCA, the Mult i-Ethnic

-Counseling Center Alliance) 353-5305

-CAREER INFORMATION
+CAREER ASSISTANCE, INFORMATION